Fort Lawton Redevelopment

 Frequently Asked Questions

 Under the federal government’s Base Realignment and Closure process, the Fort Lawton property is available at a significantly discounted land cost for dedicated use as affordable housing or parks.
 These two uses have been the City’s vision for the property dating back to 2006.
 Today, Seattle faces an even greater need for affordable housing and open spaces.
 More people are facing homelessness because they can’t find affordable homes.
-Also, as more people live here, there is an increased need for spaces to relax and play but new land for parks is typically very expensive.
+Also, as more people live here, there is an increased need for spaces to relax and play but new land for parks and housing is typically very expensive.
 Fort Lawton is a special chance to help meet both these needs together.

 Housing